wuzhengy/TAU/Company/Homepage.md

 * One phone mines 100 parallel independent blockchains

 ### About the core technology
 TAU discovered the Perishable Proof of Transactions(PPOT) blockchain concensus, the more transactions made, the higher mining power it is.
-Without intensive puzzel solving competition, POT is a light weight blockchain consensus.
-The **perishable** ledger will forget about any blocks 6 months older, to make full node size under 50M.
-Unlike immutable blockchain designed for long term financial contracts, PPOT is for day to day application communication on decentralized blockchain. <br><br>
+Without intensive puzzel solving competition, PPOT is a light weight blockchain consensus.
+The **perishable** ledger will forget any blocks 6 months older, to make full node size under 50M.
+Unlike immutable blockchain such as ethereum and bitcoin designed for long term financial contracts, PPOT is for day to day application communication on decentralized blockchain. <br><br>
 One average smart phone mines 100+ full blockchains, based on libTAU server-less blockchain communication tech-stack.

 ### About Us